w3c/webref/README.md

 The consolidated `ed/css.json` file, released in the `@webref/css` package, comes with the following guarantees:

+- The file follows the [relevant JSON schema](https://github.com/w3c/reffy/blob/main/schemas/postprocessing/css.json) in the version of Reffy that was used to crawl the specs.
 - All syntax values (the `syntax` keys) can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) set in `peerDependencies` in `package.json`.
 - Feature names (the `name` keys) are unique per type provided that the `for` key is also taken into account for functions and types.
 - CSS features targeted by `for`, `legacyAliasOf`, `longhands` and `resetLonghands` keys are guaranteed to exist in the package.